esc312/ClassProject/README.md

-# ClassProject
+# Tutorial - 3
-Collaboration tool - Sample project for GitHub exercise - This is a sample project repository for the GitHub exercise in our collaboration tools tutorial.
+Introduction to the Collaboration tools - Sample project for GitHub exercise -

+This is a sample project repository for the GitHub exercise in our collaboration tools tutorial.
 Each student will clone this repository, create a branch, add their introduction below, and answer the following question: *What is your favorite programming language and why?*

 ## Student Introductions